alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Feature flag or experiment frameworks like Gertrude, Feature, and PlanOut allow you to separate feature launches from binary releases.
 If a binary release includes multiple features, you can enable them one at a time by changing the experiment configuration.

-That way, you don’t have to batch all of these changes into one big change or perform an individual release for each feature.
-More importantly, if only some of the new features don’t behave as expected, you can selectively disable those features until the next build/release cycle can deploy a new binary.
+That way, you don't have to batch all of these changes into one big change or perform an individual release for each feature.
+More importantly, if only some of the new features don't behave as expected, you can selectively disable those features until the next build/release cycle can deploy a new binary.

 ## What Is Canarying?